sudosoph/docs/content/reference/entities-and-nomenclature.md

 ---
 title: Glossary
-description: Glossary of terms used by section.io.
+description: Glossary of terms used by Section.
 keywords: account management, proxy, proxy configuration, reverse proxies, content delivery network, CDN
 aliases:
   - /entities-and-nomenclature/

 ---

-Overview of the key entities and account structure referred to throughout section.io
+Overview of the key entities and account structure referred to throughout Section

 ## Account

-The Account is the master structure of section.io.
+The Account is the master structure of Section.
 Accounts may contain many Applications and Users.

 ## Application